Are you a copywriter having trouble finding enough high-paying work?

 You can earn a comfortable income writing B2B content.

 B2B content marketing is the exact opposite: a blue ocean.
 There’s better pay, less competition, and far less stress than in traditional B2C copywriting.

 If you’re not happy with the rates you are getting for your work, catch this wave and get swept into a blue ocean of freedom and opportunity.

 To find out more, check out the Crash Course in B2B Content by Gordon Graham.

 This is a quickstart to writing the 12 most popular forms of B2B content, from blog posts to white papers.
 Gordon describes each format, shows examples including a detailed video walkthrough, tells the going rates you can charge, and gives lots of tips to help you start writing that format right away.

 By the way, before he started That White Paper Guy, Gordon was an all-around copywriter.
 He wrote ads, brochures, data sheets, scripts for webinars, online sales letters.
 You name it, he wrote it.

-About 15 years ago, he swam into the blue ocean of B2B content writing where he’s much happier.
+About the turn of the century, he swam into the blue ocean of B2B content writing where he’s much happier.
 He hasn’t looked back since.